Performance AIRspace Residency

 The Performance AIRspace Residency annually supports four New York City-based performing artists.
 Residents receive a commission for the creation of a new work to premiere as part of Abrons presenting season, 200 hours of studio time, administrative support, as well as a technical and production residency.

+The application for the 2021-2022 Performance AIRspace Residency is open until December 13, 2020 at 11:59 PM ET.
 To learn more about the Performance AIRspace Residency and application deadlines, please visit the Apply to AIRspace page.

 2020-2021 Performance AIRspace Residents

 Rena Anakwe is an interdisciplinary artist and performer working primarily with sound, visuals, and scent.
 Exploring intersections between traditional healing practices, spirituality and performance, she creates works focused on sensory-based, experiential interactions using creative technology.
 She was a 2019 ISSUE Project Room Artist-in-Residence, a 2019 Abrons Arts Center (AAC) Sound Series commissioned artist, a 2018 Signal Culture Artist-in-Residence and has collaborated, produced and shown audio/visual/scent work at venues including: Lincoln Center (NYC), BAMcafé (NYC), MoMA PS1 (NYC), CultureHub (NYC), Pioneer Works (NYC), and Montez Press Radio (NYC).
 Rena is based in Brooklyn, New York by way of Nigeria and Canada.